six2dez/OSCP-Human-Guide/README.md

 ### Lab machines step-by-step

+This is a must: **Use only the VM provided for this course, not the Kali latest ISO** I did it with the PWK VM upgrading only MSF, Nmap, Nikto and the basics, but **not** upgrade the entire OS.

-1. Open CherryTree template to get screenshots and paste outputs.
+1. Open CherryTree template to take screenshots and paste outputs.
 2. Run simple nmap and then the slower.
 3. Check first results (webs, ssh, ftp) from the first fast nmap scan.
 4. Review slower nmap scan.